Vanilla-OS/handbook/_posts/2023-10-26-install-vivaldi.md

 ## Installing Vivaldi

-You can install Vivaldi using the following steps:

 First, download the latest version of Vivaldi from [**here**](https://vivaldi.com/download/).

 Execute the following command to access to the directory where the downloaded package is located: